FAQs

 WHAT IS THE ADMISSIONS PROCESS?

-We recommend that initially parents visit the school on one of our Open Evenings or arrange a visit to meet the Head or Headmistress of the Junior School.
+We recommend that initially parents visit the school on one of our Open Evenings or arrange a visit to meet the Head of the Junior School.
 This can be followed by a taster day for the prospective pupil.
 The next stage is registration followed by an assessment appropriate to the age of the child.
 If successful, a formal offer of a place is made and parents are asked to sign a contract within three weeks.

 HOW DO YOU ACCOMMODATE DIFFERENT RELIGIOUS BELIEFS?